-The Business Litigation Practice Group will host a complimentary webinar on May 26th titled: "Trade Secret Litigation: Selected Aspects from a Mock Jury Trial"
+The Business Litigation Practice Group hosted a complimentary webinar on June 26th titled: "Trade Secret Litigation: Selected Aspects from a Mock Jury Trial"

 ABOUT THIS WEBINAR:

 In this webinar, experienced trial counsel, in-house counsel, and a leading jury researcher will present various aspects of the results of a mock jury trial on trade secret issues.
 The presenters will describe what did (and what did not) work with the mock jury, and provide guidance on litigating trade secret issues.